Special relativity: Measurement versus visual appearance

 the surface of the sphere and the images on it will appear distorted.

 Figure 5–6.
 Galaxy M87 sends out a black-hole-powered jet of electrons and other sub-atomic particles traveling at nearly the speed of light.

 Both Fig. 5-4 and Fig. 5-5 illustrate objects moving transversely to the line of sight.
 In Fig. 5-4, a cube is viewed from a distance of four times the length of its sides.
 At high speeds, the sides of the cube that are perpendicular to the direction of motion appear hyperbolic in shape.
-The cube is actually not rotated.
+The cube is not rotated.
 Rather, light from the rear of the cube takes longer to reach one's eyes compared with light from the front, during which time the cube has moved to the right.
 At high speeds, the sphere in Fig. 5-5 takes on the appearance of a flattened disk tilted up to 45° from the line of sight.
 If the objects' motions are not strictly transverse but instead include a longitudinal component, exaggerated distortions in perspective may be seen.
 This illusion has come to be known as Terrell rotation or the Terrell–Penrose effect.

 Another example where visual appearance is at odds with measurement comes from the observation of apparent superluminal motion in various radio galaxies, BL Lac objects, quasars, and other astronomical objects that eject relativistic-speed jets of matter at narrow angles with respect to the viewer.
 An apparent optical illusion results giving the appearance of faster than light travel.
 In Fig. 5-6, galaxy M87 streams out a high-speed jet of subatomic particles almost directly towards us, but Penrose–Terrell rotation causes the jet to appear to be moving laterally in the same manner that the appearance of the cube in Fig. 5-4 has been stretched out.